 Different types of groups are offered each semester.
 Some groups are designed for a specific population or issue, while others consist of skill building and experiential learning.

 * Students must complete a phone consultation with a UBCS counselor in order to participate in a group.
 Contact Counseling Services for more information.

-* Summer groups begin meeting at the end of May and are then closed to new members.
+* Fall groups begin meeting in the middle of September and are then closed to new members.
 Five-week groups are offered twice and accept students at the beginning and mid-point of the semester.

-This structured group will teach skills to live in the present, deal with stress, manage difficult emotions, and handle interpersonal conflict.
+This structured group will teach skills to live in the present, deal with stress, manage difficult emotions, and handle interpersonal conflict in effective ways.